 - (3) the minimum amount of money needed to buy any PSE-traded stock.

-Let’s look at three examples showing the application of the Board Lot table to determine these three things.
+Let’s look at three examples showing how we can use the PSE Board Lot table to determine these three things.

 1. What’s the Minimum Number of Shares I can buy (or sell) in the PSE?

 Step 1: Get the current price of the stock.
-Let’s say you want to know the minimum number of shares of PLDT (stock code: TEL) that you can buy or sell.
-Check the PSE website or your broker’s website to get TEL’s current price.
-Let’s say you checked and saw that its currently being traded at P2,890.
+Let’s say you want to know the minimum number of shares of Globe Telecom (stock code: GLO) that you can buy or sell.
+Check the PSE website or your broker’s website to get GLO’s current price.
+Let’s say you checked and saw that it is currently trading at P2,200.00.

-Step 2: Check the row in the PSE Board Lot table corresponding to that stock price.
-TEL’s stock price of P2,890 corresponds to “Row N” in the Board Lot table.
-This is because the price of P2,890 is within the range P2,000 to P4,998.
+Step 2: Check the row in the PSE Board Lot table corresponding to this stock price.
+GLO’s stock price of P2,200.00 corresponds to “Row N” in the Board Lot table.
+This is because the price falls within the range P2,000.00 to P4,998.00.

 Easy, right?
 Let’s move on to the next application of the Board Lot table.

 2. What’s the allowed Stock Price Changes in the PSE?

 Let’s say you bought shares of SM Prime Holdings (stock code: SMPH) at P20.00 and now you want to sell those to lock in the profit.
 The stock currently trades at P36.15 per share.
 Can you sell it at P36.08?
 How about at P36.25?

 To determine the allowed price increment or price change for any give PSE-traded stock, use the Board Lot Table and check the Tick Size or Minimum Fluctuations column.
 Follow this step-by-step guide if you need more details.